Cass Michaels: Chicago White Sox (second stint)

 With Nellie Fox now at second base, Michaels was shifted back to third upon his return to Chicago.
-The White Sox were now a ninety-win third-place ballclub, and Michaels was enjoying something of a renaissance playing with a winner for the first time in his career.
+The White Sox were now a ninety-win third-place ballclub, and Michaels was enjoying playing with a winner for the first time in his career.

 On August 27, 1954, the White Sox had already plated five runs in the third inning against Athletics starter Marion Fricano when Michaels stepped into the batter's box.
 Fricano's first pitch to him struck him in the head.
 He was carried off the field in a stretcher, and was given Roman Catholic last rites at the hospital he was rushed to in critical condition.
 He recovered, but the pitch impaired his vision.

 After collapsing during spring training in 1955, Michaels retired.
 Two weeks later, he became a scout for the White Sox in the Detroit area.